Raleigh Housing Market

 Neighbourhoods in Raleigh

 Raleigh's best neighbourhoods benefit from a city that grew methodically rather than explosively, which means the historic cores held their character longer than comparable Sun Belt cities.
-Five Points and Hayes Barton are the inner-ring prestige addresses — 1920s–40s bungalows on wooded lots, among the highest-performing public school feeders in Wake County, and prices that have held firm through inventory normalisation.
+Five Points and Hayes Barton are the inner-ring prestige addresses — 1920s–40s bungalows on wooded lots and prices that have held firm through inventory normalisation.
 Cameron Village and the Oberlin Road corridor offer a quieter version of urban walkability: mid-century housing, independent retail, and a short drive or bike ride to downtown.
 Glenwood South and the Warehouse District serve the condo-and-lock-and-leave buyer who wants downtown nightlife and Raleigh's growing restaurant scene without suburban trade-offs.

-Cary — often ranked among the best-run cities in the United States — is the default recommendation for families relocating to the Triangle for Research Triangle Park employment.
-It combines top-performing Wake County schools, a walkable downtown-Cary commercial core, and new construction across its western growth edges.
-Apex and Holly Springs to the south are absorbing the same family demand at slightly lower price points with comparably strong school performance.
+Cary — often ranked among the best-run cities in the United States — is a frequent landing spot for Research Triangle Park employees.
+It combines a walkable downtown-Cary commercial core and new construction across its western growth edges.
+Apex and Holly Springs to the south are absorbing similar buyer demand at slightly lower price points.

 The value plays watch list: Garner in the southeast for the most affordable detached-SFH prices still inside Wake County with solid school access, Knightdale on the US-64 corridor for new construction under the metro median with a fast-improving commercial strip, and North Raleigh's older subdivisions near Brier Creek for tech-commuter buyers who need proximity to the RTP corridor at prices well below the Cary equivalent.